merginit/merginit.com/src/lib/blog/posts/01072025-choosing-your-database.md

 - **AP Systems**: Prioritize availability and partition tolerance, potentially sacrificing consistency.
 Examples include Apache Cassandra, CouchDB, and ScyllaDB.
 These systems remain available but may return stale data during partitions.
 - **CA Systems**: Prioritize consistency and availability but are not partition-tolerant, making them rare in distributed systems.
 Single-node databases or tightly coupled systems may fall into this category.

 Many modern databases offer configurable consistency levels, allowing developers to balance these trade-offs based on application needs.
-For instance, Cassandra’s tunable consistency lets users adjust read and write consistency levels to prioritize either consistency or availability.
+For instance, Cassandra's tunable consistency lets users adjust read and write consistency levels to prioritize either consistency or availability.

 The PACELC theorem extends CAP by considering trade-offs during normal operations (no partitions), focusing on latency versus consistency.
 This is relevant for applications where low latency is critical, such as real-time analytics.